marcushaddon/tips-tipper-service/README.md

 x route higher port to port 80
 -- update dynamo index to forward schedules x run with pm2
-- probably need to add CW subscription filter
+- need to coordinate pm2 logs with CF daemon config